-Our farm work is based in Landscape Theology—perhaps not surprising when you learn one of us is a social worker and the other is a pastor.
-This is to say we do our best to pay attention to sustainable practices that best enhance the living conditions of the farms soil, water, plants, and animals.
-We manage the farm holistically while paying close attention to three sectors: crops, animals, range.
-We farm approximately 20-acres of hay.
-We have roughly15-acres in rotational pasture.
-Twenty acres are taking a sabbatical during 2015, the remaining 10- acres is rangeland with the home, shop, and barn taking up roughly 3 acres.
-Our rangeland is not land at rest but rather dynamic natural habitat for quail, pheasants, rabbits, voles, and field mice, many who are displaced by our farming practices.
-Leaving natural rangeland surrounding the farmable land allows natural predators—hawks and coyotes—a wild food source as opposed to having our animals for supper.
-These farming practices have led to minimal livestock loss due to predation.
+Work at JustLiving farm is based in Artfull Land Care.
+Which is to say we pay attention to sustainable practices that best enhance the living conditions of the farms soil, water, plants, and animals.
+We manage the farm holistically while paying close attention to three sectors: crops, animals, and range.
+We have 20-acres in rotational pasture, 5-acres of alfalfa, and 20- acres of rotational crops.
+The remainder is rangeland with roughly 3-acres set aside for home, shop, and barn.
+Our rangeland is not land at rest but rather dynamic natural habitat for quail, pheasants, rabbits, voles, and coyotes—many who are displaced by our farming practices.
+Allowing natural rangeland to surround our farmable land allow our landscapes natural predators—hawks and coyotes—eat wild food for supper rather than our domestic animals.
+Such farming practices have led to minimal livestock loss due to predation.